 CVE-2026-25870 Overview

-DoraCMS version 3.1 and prior contains a server-side request forgery (SSRF) vulnerability in its UEditor remote image fetch functionality.
-The application accepts user-supplied URLs and performs server-side HTTP or HTTPS requests without sufficient validation or destination restrictions.
-The implementation does not enforce allowlists, block internal or private IP address ranges, or apply request timeouts or response size limits.
-An attacker can abuse this behavior to induce the server to issue outbound requests to arbitrary hosts, including internal network resources, potentially enabling internal network scanning and denial of service through resource exhaustion.
+CVE-2026-25870 is a server-side request forgery (SSRF) vulnerability in DoraCMS version 3.1 and prior.
+The flaw resides in the UEditor remote image fetch functionality, which accepts user-supplied URLs and performs server-side HTTP or HTTPS requests without sufficient validation.
+The implementation does not enforce allowlists, block internal or private IP address ranges, or apply request timeouts and response size limits.
+Attackers can abuse this behavior to force the server to issue outbound requests to arbitrary hosts, including internal network resources.
+This enables internal network reconnaissance and denial of service through resource exhaustion.
+The vulnerability is tracked under CWE-918.

 Critical Impact